 - Make investment planning easier (Richard)

-No one likes to see a letter from the IRS or state tax or revenue authority, but Janelle excels at helping people work through these situations.
-Both Janelle and Richard are licensed to represent taxpayers before the IRS.
+No one likes to see a letter from the IRS or state tax or revenue authority, but both Janelle and Richard have taken advanced course work on helping people work through these situations.
+Both are licensed to represent taxpayers before the IRS.

 Please browse our site.
 It will not only introduce you to our company philosophy and services, but it will also offer a wealth of educational materials, articles, newsletters, calculators, and other tools — all designed to keep you up-to-date on financial issues, strategies, and trends.
 This educational material is updated frequently.

 Selecting a mortgage isn't an easy process.
 Get a better understanding of how professionals make the right decisions.

 How to Appeal Your Property Taxes

 For homeowners who think their property taxes are too high, there are ways to appeal.

 A four-step framework for building a personal legacy.